What is an enchondroma?

 - Bone grafting.
 This is a surgery where healthy bone is taken from another part of the body and transplanted into the affected area.

-If there is no sign of bone weakening or growth of the tumor, your healthcare provider may simply keep close watch on your condition.
+If there is no sign of bone weakening or growth of the tumor, your healthcare provider may simply keep a close watch on your condition.
 However, follow-up with repeat X-rays may be needed.
 Some types of enchondromas can develop into cancerous bone tumors later.
 Careful follow-up with your healthcare provider is often recommended.

 Key points about enchondromas